kai687/sphinxawesome-theme/docs/how-to/options.rst

 .. rst-class:: lead

-   Configure the |product| by changing one of its options.
+   Configure the |product| by changing one of the theme or extension options.

 .. contents:: On this page
    :local: